Used Car: 2009 Volvo V50 Review

 Not many reviewers commented on the interior quality when the 2009 Volvo V50 was new, but they did say all the seats are comfortable and supportive.
 The passenger space is narrow compared with other vehicles in its class, which may not be ideal for those who plan to use all five seats.
 The V50, with all seats in use, has 27.4 cubic feet of cargo space, which is less than what a lot of its competitors have.
 The V50 has quite a few standard features, like an auxiliary input jack, a power driver’s seat with lumbar support, a power moonroof, a six-disc CD sound system, Bluetooth connectivity and satellite radio.
 Optional features when it was new include rain-sensing windshield wipers, heated front seats, a 12-speaker sound system, a navigation system and leather upholstery.

 Other Cars to Consider

 The 2009 Volkswagen Jetta SportWagen has comparable fuel economy, but more passenger space than the V50.
 Reviewers liked the Jetta SportWagen’s available diesel engine that gets higher fuel economy ratings than the rest of the class.

 All 2009 Subaru Outback models are equipped with all-wheel drive and received a high safety score for the class.
-In addition, the Outback has a higher reliability score and more cargo space than the V50.
+In addition, the Outback has more cargo space than the V50.